samuel-hunter/parsnip/README.md

 ## Road to Production-Readiness

-The main bottleneck to production-readiness is figuring out an 80% stable API and calling it good.
+The general API is figured out -- it should change minimally through 0.1.0.
-Most everything else (quickstart documentation, benchmarking) can follow, but per-function docs and unit tests can be done as the API develops.
+Most everything else (quickstart documentation, benchmarking) can now follow.

 - [ ] The external API is stable, including primitive parsers and parser combinators
   - [x] All parsers are limited to a non-seeking stream with a 1-character peek buffer (outside `parse-try`)